Want a back as broad as six times Mr. Olympia winner, Dorian Yates?

 First, let’s look at the lats (lattisimus dorsi, which is laterus [side] and dorsal [back]).
 This is the largest muscle in the upper body.
 It stretches from the pelvis, up the edge of your lower and side-back, ending under the top of the arms.
 It’s the most powerful muscle in your back.

 Next, are the traps (trapezius).
 This is another large set of muscle fibers that come from the back of the head. over to the shoulders.
 They’re divided into three: top, middle and lower.
-Each having a different function for the shoulders.
+Each has a different function for the shoulders.
 Whenever you shrug your shoulders, you’re using your traps.

 Their basic functions are: